 After completing her studies, she married her college sweetheart.
 They moved to Boston, Massachusetts, where she completed her pre-doctoral internship at Boston Children’s Hospital, part of Harvard University Medical School.
 While there, Dr. Dew-Reeves continued working with youth and families affected by general mental health concerns as well as acute and/or chronic physical health problems.
 After one Boston winter, Dr. Dew-Reeves gladly accepted a post-doctoral fellowship at Children’s National Medical Center (CNMC) in Washington, DC.
 Upon gaining licensure, she stayed on as a staff psychologist at CNMC for over 4 years.

 In 2013, Dr. Dew-Reeves and her husband embarked on a new adventure—parenthood.
 They moved back to Florida in 2014, to be closer to family.
-Dr. Dew-Reeves accepted a faculty position at University of Florida Health - Jacksonville, where she continues to work one day a week.
-She and her husband currently live in St. Johns, Florida with their daughter, 2 cats and 2 fish.
+Dr. Dew-Reeves held a faculty position at University of Florida Health - Jacksonville for over 2 years.
+She and her husband currently live in St. Johns, Florida with their daughter, 3 cats and fish.
 She is a fan of college football, having attended 2 universities in the SEC.
-She relishes in the rare treat of going to the movies or the even rarer treat of going to a concert.
-For fun, Dr. Dew-Reeves enjoys searching for bargains then creating her own upcycled treasures.
-She also loves baking, traveling, spending time with family and, of course, spending time with her best friend, Dr. Bailey.
+For fun, Dr. Dew-Reeves enjoys crafting, baking, traveling, spending time with family and, of course, spending time with her best friend, Dr. Bailey.